Back to Teaching & Research

 Hosting Programs and Events at the Harvard Art Museums

-We welcome undergraduate and graduate students, student groups, and campus organizations to partner with the Harvard Art Museums.
+We welcome undergraduate and graduate students, student groups, and campus organizations to partner with the Harvard Art Museums to develop and present programs for their fellow students and the public.
 Please direct questions to ana_m_barros@harvard.edu.